The Stabilizer Basics

-We veered off course slightly to answer a bunch of questions, but I hope the answers and comments were helpful!
-Now back to the basics.
-Today I am going to chat with you about Water Soluble Stabilizers (Solvy’s) and Heat- Away™.
-These are both temporary stabilizers that started out with a couple simple applications and because you guys are so creative, you have discovered a million really cool uses for these amazing stabilizers!
+In today’s Stabilizer Basics I am going to chat with you about Water Soluble (Solvy’s) and Heat- Away™ stabilizers.
+These are both temporary stabilizers that started out with a couple simple applications, but, because you guys are so creative, you have discovered a million really cool uses for these amazing stabilizers!

 Water Soluble Stabilizers are just that, they dissolve in water.
-The number one use for the lightest weight Solvy is as a topper on napped fabrics like towels to keep the loops or pile from poking through the stitching; to prevent stitches from getting lost in the fabric; and/or to enhance the clarity of fine lettering and detail stitching.
-Sulky has several different types and weights in this category so lets go through some of them.
+The number 1 use for the lightest weight Solvy is as a topper on napped fabrics, like towels, to keep the loops or pile from poking through the stitching; to prevent stitches from getting lost in the fabric; and/or to enhance the clarity of fine lettering and detail stitching.
+Sulky has several different types and weights in this category so let’s go through some of them!

 Then, we introduced Sulky Sticky Fabri-Solvy!
 This sticky-type has a release sheet on the back and once the release sheet is peeled away, you expose the adhesive that allows you to stick it right to your project and stitch away!
 This is great for lighter weight fabrics like scarfs and pashminas that you don’t want to hoop but might not be able to handle the strength of Sticky+™ (If you read the Q and A posts here, then you may remember I ruined a pashmina because I used Sticky + when I should have used Sticky Fabri-Solvy).
 And…just when we thought we had found all the uses for Sticky Fabri-Solvy, we discovered you can print on it!
 This opened up another world of uses.
 We now offer it in 8.5″ x 11″ sheets that can easily and efficiently go through your printer.
 This is now the only way I do hand embroidery (you can read about it here).
 Sulky Sticky Fabri-Solvy in printable sheets eliminates all the things I hate about hand embroidery (tracing the design and the hoops) – and leaves me with all the things I love about hand embroidery, the actual stitching and finishing much faster!
 People think I am exaggerating when I say the Sticky Fabri-Solvy changed my life but it did!
 Well, my sewing life anyway.